Clapping: Musical works that include clapping

 The clapping patterns known as keplok are important in Javanese gamelan.
-A type of synthesized clap is popular in many rap and hip hop songs as well.
+A type of synthesized clap is popular in many rap and hip-hop songs as well.
 This is derived from and mimics the technique used in older popular music (e.g. disco and funk of the 1970s), in which multiple instances of real handclaps were recorded or a single recording was made of a group of performers clapping in unison.
 This was usually done for the purpose of reinforcing the snare drum beat on the 2nd and 4th beats of the bar (offbeat).
 Modern R&B, hip hop, and rap often omit the snare drum, making the claps a more obvious and central feature of the beat.

 Acoustics and medical applications

-Clapping is useful in (medical) opening up blocked blood circulation.
+In a medical setting, clapping can be used to open up blocked blood circulation.

 Clapping can be used in acoustics to check the reverberation time of a room.
 This is determined by measuring the clap's decay time.